 From a career that began with several high-profile documentaries traversing the globe, Mike Eley followed a rather unconventional path to narrative feature films by serving as the cameraman and operator of documentary-style segments on films such as Notting Hill and Love Actually.
 But it was esteemed director Ken Loach—an experienced documentarian in his own right—who helped launch Eley’s career in narrative filmmaking by giving him an opportunity to work on the director’s film, The Navigators.
 Eley’s talent for combining documentary finesse and narrative storytelling was perhaps best exemplified in the riveting docudrama, Touching the Void, which earned a British Independent Film Award for Best Technical Achievement.

-He has collaborated many times with director Susanna White, most notably on BBC’s Jane Eyre, for which Mike received an Emmy Award nomination and won the RTS Award for Best Cinematography.
-Eley shot the HBO film Grey Gardens with director Michael Sucsy, for which he earned his second Emmy nomination.
-In 2009, he re-teamed with Susanna White for the feature film Nanny McPhee Returns, and then again worked with White in on the BBC/HBO production of Parade’s End, garnering his third Emmy award nomination.
+In the narrative arena, Eley has collaborated multiple times with director Susanna White, most notably on BBC’s Jane Eyre, for which he received both an Emmy nomination and the RTS Award for Best Cinematography.
+Eley shot the HBO film, Grey Gardens, for director Michael Sucsy, for which he earned his second Emmy nomination.
+He later re-teamed with White for both the feature film, Nanny McPhee Returns, starring Emma Thompson, and the HBO production of Parade’s End, which garnered Eley his third Emmy nomination.

 A resident of the United Kingdom, Eley currently serves as President of the British Society of Cinematographers (BSC).